Skip to main content

 Checkpoint 3.5.

-Compute the integral in the example above that is, compute\(\int e^x\cos(x) dx\) again but this time set \(u=\cos(x)\) and \(dv = e^x dx\text{.}\) (See also Exercise 3.5.5.)
+Compute \(\int e^x\cos(x) dx\) again using IBP but this time with \(u=\cos(x)\) and \(dv = e^x dx\text{.}\) (See also Exercise 3.5.5.)
+Then in the second application of IBP use \(u=\sin(x)\) and \(dv = e^x dx\text{.}\)

 In some situations, IBP leads to relations called reduction formulas.
 For instance, using IBP we have